The Office of Sustainability offers Green Grants to support projects that produce measurable benefits and results at the University of Alberta.

 Projects eligible for sponsorship could include: demonstration sites, educational events, office green teams, bicycle clinics, skill-building activities, behaviour change programs, contests and challenges.
 Creativity is encouraged.
 Projects should incorporate bias-balanced approaches, collaboration and lead to positive changes on our campus.
 Strong applications will demonstrate how they can help the University of Alberta make progress on our Sustainability Plan and achieve results in the Sustainability Tracking, Assessment & Rating System (STARS™).

 All students, faculty and staff are eligible for Green Grants.
 Grants can be used for supplies, materials, advertising, or to offset speaker/trainer fees and their travel expenses.
-The Office of Sustainability does not pay for applicant's own labour.
+The Office of Sustainability does not pay for applicant's labour.
 Grants must be used for projects that produce tangible results for our campus.
 Grant funds cannot be used for personal stipends, socials, conference attendance, fundraising, completed projects, or to supplement standard departmental supplies, wages, and expense budgets.
 Food-related expenses beyond light snacks may not be eligible.
-Grants are for project-specific activities; proposals for core operational funding will not be accepted.
-Two other granting programs that support conference activities include the Student Engagement Granting Program and the Green and Gold Student Leadership and Professional Development Grant.
+Proposals for core operational funding will not be accepted.
+Students with an interest in attending conferences should apply to the Student Engagement Granting Program and the Green and Gold Student Leadership and Professional Development Grant.

 Applications are invited throughout the year, however the Office of Sustainability reserves the right to limit the number of awards handed out.
 While the maximum grant is $2,000, few grants will be awarded at this level.
 Grants awarded are typically be less than $500.
 Applications must be legible, completed in full, and submitted submitted 4 weeks before any scheduled event.
 Note that 25% of the funding may be held back and released once a final report summarizing the project is provided.